 A: No, there is no University match, but it is still pre-tax or post-tax (Roth) money going towards your retirement.
 Additionally, the 403(b) account is very flexible.
 You can make changes to your deduction amounts when you want – they take effect the following month.
 Many employees use this flexibility to make adjustments for tax-sheltering purposes.

 Q: What companies handle our investments and can we get counseling?

-A: TIAA-CREF and Fidelity are our investment companies.
-You can contact them to set up a counseling session on campus.
-They are usually on campus two or three times a month.
+A: TIAA and Fidelity are our investment companies.
+You can contact them to set up a counseling session.
 They are committed to providing non-competitive advice and can show you projections of your future retirement situation.
-Call 1-800-732-8353 to set up an appointment with a TIAA-CREF representative or 1-800-642-7131 to arrange to meet with a Fidelity rep. These representatives do not work on commission.
+Call 1.800.732.8353 to set up an appointment with a TIAA representative or 1.800.642.7131 to arrange to meet with a Fidelity rep. These representatives do not work on commission.

 Q: When is it possible to use the 457(b) deferred compensation plan?

 A: When you have made the maximum possible contributions to your 403(b) plan according to the IRS rules for the year.
-Please check with the Benefits office (554-2465) for further information.
+Please check with the Benefits office at 402.554.3660 for further information.

 Q: What is accessibility and how does it affect me?